deprecated-packages/symplify/docs/badges-for-all-packages.md

 # Badges for All Symplify Packages

-To quick check test build status, coverage or score.
+To quick check test build status, coverage or downloads.

 ## Auto Service Registration